 During his time as head coach of the Villanova men's and women's swimming & diving programs Rick Simpson has made his mark as not only a successful coach, but also has broadened the program's recruiting horizons both nationwide and internationally.
-He is in his 13th year with the Wildcats in 2012-13 and has both the men's and women's teams primed for successful seasons.
+He is in his 14th year with the Wildcats in 2013-14 and has both the men's and women's teams primed for successful seasons.

-The recent progress for the Wildcats was on full display when it counted most during the 2011-12 season when they secured a fifth place finish at the BIG EAST Championships and in 2010-11 season, as Villanova surged to a fourth-place finish in the team standings at the conference meet.
+The recent progress for the Wildcats was on full display when it counted most during the 2011-12 season when they secured a fifth-place finish at the BIG EAST Championships and in 2010-11 season, as Villanova surged to a fourth-place finish in the team standings at the conference meet.
 During the 2010-11 conference meet, the Wildcats set six school records and tallied seven All-BIG EAST performances in six different individual events.

-The 2011-12 BIG EAST Championships proved to be another tribute to the Wildcat's success under Simpson.
-Hayley Edwards and Roxy Tammadge dominated the 1650 freestyle, as both girls finished in top-places, giving Villanova a second-place (Edwards) and third-place title (Tammadge) in the event.
+The 2011-12 BIG EAST Championships proved to be another tribute to the Wildcats' success under Simpson.
+Edwards and Tammadge dominated the 1650 freestyle, as both girls finished in top-places, giving Villanova a second-place (Edwards) and third-place title (Tammadge) in the event.
 Edwards also finished third in the 200 butterfly and fourth in the 500 freestyle at the conference championships.

-Over the course of four days at the BIG EAST Championships in the 2010-2011 season, Erin Malone broke long-standing school records in the 100 and 200 yard breaststroke, as well as the 200 individual medley.
+Over the course of four days at the BIG EAST Championships in the 2010-11 season, Malone broke long-standing school records in the 100 and 200 yard breaststroke, as well as the 200 individual medley.
 In addition Hayley Edwards repeated as the conference champion in the 1650 freestyle, giving Villanova a title in that event for the eighth time in the last 12 years.

 Of all the success that Simpson has had at Villanova perhaps his most noteworthy achievement has been the development of the Wildcats great tradition in the distance freestyle events.
-That tradition has continued most recently with Hayley Edwards winning two BIG EAST titles in the 1650 free, while Jenny Somerville (2003-07) previously won the event at the conference championships all four years of her career.
+That tradition has continued most recently with Hayley Edwards winning three BIG EAST titles in the 1650 free, while Jenny Somerville (2003-07) previously won the event at the conference championships all four years of her career.
 Somerville also qualified for the NCAA Championships three times in the 1650 free and finished as high as 22nd at the national meet.

+At least one Villanova distance swimmer qualified for the NCAA Championships in nine of Simpson's 13 years as head coach, while a Villanova swimmer has captured the BIG EAST title in the 1650 free eight times in 13 seasons.
 Two different women have earned All-America honors under Simpson's guidance.
 Maddy Crippen was an eight-time All-American for the Wildcats and Becky Koch received All-America recognition on two occasions.
 Crippen competed in the 2000 Olympic Games in Sydney, Australia after her freshman season and her sophomore season was Simpson's first on the Main Line.
 Under his watchful eye Crippen earned All-America honors as a sophomore in the 400 IM, 500 free and 200 breast, while Koch was an All-American in the 500 free in 2003 and the 400 free one year later.

 Kristina Lennox, a 2007 graduate, competed for Puerto Rico in the 2008 Olympics in Beijing, China as well as the 2009 FINA World Championships in Rome, Italy.
 During the 2009 meet she set a national record in the 200 meter freestyle, breaking a mark that had stood for 18 years while winning her preliminary heat.